digitalapplied/zoho-v8-sdk/README.md

 ## Usage

-Ensure your virtual environment is activated and you are in the project root directory before running commands.
+Ensure your virtual environment is activated and you are in the project root directory (`d:\zoho_v8` or similar) before running commands.

-*   **Run Lead Update Example:**
+*   **Run Lead Qualification Example (Default):**
-    This script initializes the SDK (if needed) and attempts to update the 'Mobile' field for the `LEAD_ID` specified in your `.env` file, using the mandatory field workaround.
+    This script initializes the SDK (if needed) and fetches all leads with the status "Not Contacted", displaying their Name, Email, and Additional Relocation Notes.
+It handles pagination automatically.

     ```bash
+    # On Windows using Command Prompt or PowerShell (assuming venv is activated)
-    (venv) python -m src.api.leads
+    python -m src.api.leads
     ```
-    Check the console output and verify the change in Zoho CRM.
-Logs are available in `logs/sdk.log`.
+    Check the console output for fetching progress and final results.
+Detailed logs are available in `logs/sdk.log`.

+*   **Run Lead Update Example (Optional):**
+    To run the single lead update example:
+    1. Ensure `LEAD_ID` (must be a valid ID > 0) and `NEW_MOBILE` are set correctly in your `.env` file.
+    2. Modify the `if __name__ == "__main__":` block in `src/api/leads.py`: comment out the call to `qualify_uncontacted_leads()` and uncomment the block that calls `update_single_lead_mobile()`.
+    3. Run the script:
+        ```bash
+        python -m src.api.leads
+        ```

 *   **Run Initialization Test:**
-    This script verifies that the SDK initializes correctly based on your `.env` configuration.
+    This script verifies that the SDK initializes correctly based on your `.env` configuration and token store.

     ```bash
-    (venv) python -m src.tests.test_init
+    python -m src.tests.test_init
     ```

 ## Key Implementation Details

 *   **Automatic Initialization:** The SDK is initialized automatically when modules like `src.api.leads` or `src.tests.test_init` import from `src.core` (specifically `src.core.initialize`).
 The `Initializer.initialize()` call only runs once per application lifecycle.
 *   **Authentication Flow:** Uses `OAuthToken` configured with the `refresh_token` and `FileStore`.
 The SDK handles refreshing the access token automatically when it expires.
-*   **Mandatory Field Workaround:** The `src.api.leads.py` script demonstrates fetching required fields (`_REQ_FIELDS`) before performing an update.
+*   **Mandatory Field Workaround:** The `src/api/leads.py` script demonstrates fetching required fields (`_REQ_FIELDS`) before performing an update.
 This is often necessary to satisfy Zoho CRM's validation rules, which might require system-mandatory fields or fields involved in layout rules to be present in the update payload, even if they aren't being changed.
 *   **Data Directory:** The `data/` directory stores persistent SDK information (`tokens/token_store.txt` and `api_resources/resources/`).
 Ensure the application has write permissions here.
 This directory should typically be excluded from version control.

 ## Troubleshooting

 *   **Initialization Errors:** Check `logs/sdk.log` for details.
 Common causes include incorrect credentials in `.env`, wrong `ACCOUNTS_URL`, network issues, or file permission problems in the `data/` or `logs/` directories.
 *   **`INVALID_TOKEN` / `OAUTH_SCOPE_MISMATCH`:** Usually means the Refresh Token is invalid or was generated without the necessary scopes (see Phase 1, Step 2 in the guide).
 Regenerate the Grant/Refresh tokens with all required scopes.
-*   **`MANDATORY_NOT_FOUND`:** Ensure the update script (`src.api.leads.py`) fetches and includes all potentially required fields (defined in `_REQ_FIELDS`).
+*   **`MANDATORY_NOT_FOUND`:** Ensure the update script (`src/api/leads.py`) fetches and includes all potentially required fields (defined in `_UPDATE_REQ_FIELDS`).
 You might need to add more fields to this list depending on your specific CRM setup and layout rules.
 *   **Import Errors (`ModuleNotFoundError`):** Make sure the virtual environment is active and you are running scripts from the **project root directory** using the `python -m src.package.module` syntax.
 *   **Attribute Errors on Response (`NoneType` object):** Often indicates the API call failed before returning a valid response object.
 Check `logs/sdk.log` for underlying SDK errors related to authentication, request formation, or permissions.
 Ensure `USER_EMAIL` in `.env` is valid and active.
+*   **No 'Not Contacted' Leads Found:** If the qualification script runs but finds 0 leads, double-check the exact string value used for "Not Contacted" status in your Zoho CRM instance (it's case-sensitive) and compare it with the `target_status` variable inside the `qualify_uncontacted_leads` function in `src/api/leads.py`.
+Also verify that such leads actually exist in your CRM.

 Refer to the **`zoho_v8_guide.md`** (Rev. 4) for more detailed setup and troubleshooting steps.